Getting the perfect image quality

 The focus area at the center of the Bionic Display™ features human-eye resolution, while the surrounding peripheral area is rendered in lower resolution.
 In Varjo Base you can choose how the two areas blend together.

 In the Headset tab, open Display blending.
 Select Smooth: Seamless transition to seamlessly blend the focus and peripheral areas together by decreasing the image resolution towards the outside edges of the focus area.
 Sharp: Maximum resolution and contrast maximizes the area with the highest resolution.
-Note that selecting this option will make the border between the two areas more noticable.
+Note that selecting this option will make the border between the two areas more noticeable.

 Varjo Base can smoothen the movement of virtual objects in your application by predicting their motion.
 If objects in your scene are moving erratically, navigate to the Headset tab and Motion Prediction.